-&lt;sup>59 "Places of the Past: Trane Company," Tribune.
+59 "Places of the Past: Trane Company," La Crosse Tribune.
 Nov.
 16, 2016.

-In 1966 the completion of I-90 north (?) of the city resulted in proposals for the four mile wide strip.
+prepared a report in 1956 recommending land acquisition and rezoning to support existing industries and to attract new ones.
+The favored location for such future development was cited as the Grand Crossing and the Indian Hill project which could provide La Crosse County with the "type of industrial development area it needs."
+In 1966 the completion of I-90 north of the city resulted in proposals for the four mile wide strip.
 Planning/zoning consultants Vogt, Ivers and Associates of Minneapolis were hired to provide recommendations for development.
-The firm recommended an industrial park at the southeast corner of the La Crosse Airport, protection of existing residential areas near the French Island interchange and development of an industrial park south and east of the airport.
+The firm recommended an industrial park at the southeast corner of the La Crosse Airport, protection of existing residential areas near the French Island interchange and development of an industrial park south and east of the airport.61